Defending against a Harassment Charge in Pennsylvania—18 Pa.C.S. Section 2709

 The First Amendment is an important consideration in harassment cases because the government cannot penalize “pure speech.”
 Put differently, you cannot legally be convicted of a crime just because someone didn’t like what you said.
 The government (the cops and prosecutor) will bear the burden to prove that your words fall into an exception to the First Amendment, such as the “true threat” exception.

-If you have been charged with harassment, you should contact an attorney right away to discuss your rights.
-At Cornerstone Law Firm, we defend people who have been charged with harassment and other crimes.
-Call us today at 610-926-7875 for a free consultation to discuss your case and your rights.
+If you have been charged with harassment in Pennsylvania, you should contact an attorney right away to discuss your rights.
+At Cornerstone Law Firm, we defend people throughout the Commonwealth who have been charged with harassment and other crimes.
+Call us today for a free consultation to discuss your case and your rights.